 This programme offers a rich professional development opportunity for such professionals and to date has included, school teachers , nurses, lecturers, business leaders, FA sports coaches.

 If you are interested in our postgraduate study options within our Faculty of Education and Children's Services, then why not pay us a visit?
-We are holding an Open Day on Saturday 3rd June.
+We are holding an Open Day at our Riverside Campus on Saturday 14th October, 1-4pm.

 Why Study Creative Practices in Education with us?